-How to Sell a Business via an Stock Sale: This is sale of a business whereby the owner of a corporation sells its stock or the owner of an LLC sells its membership shares.
-With the sale of stock or membership sales, the selling of the stock also includes all business assets and liabilities that aren’t specifically excluded.
-Selling a business in the form of a stock sale is much more complicated and results in a lengthier and more complicated due diligence process with much help in selling a business from experts.
-From a taxation perspective its more advantages for a seller in selling their business via a stock sale however most buyers will very often acquire a business as a asset sale to avoid spending enormous amount of time and money on due diligence process and great amount of help from attorneys and accountants.
+Selling a Business via an Stock Sale: This is sale of a business whereby the owner of a corporation sells its stock or the owner of an LLC sells its membership shares.
+With the sale of stock or membership sales, the sale of stock also includes all business assets and liabilities that aren’t specifically excluded.
+Selling a business in the form of a stock sale is much more complicated and results in a lengthier and more complicated due diligence process with much help in the sale of a business from M&A consultants.
+From a taxation perspective its more advantages for a seller to sell their business via a stock sale however most buyers will very often acquire a business as a asset sale to avoid spending enormous amount of time and money on due diligence process and great amount of help from attorneys and accountants.
 Additionally the buyer assumes all liabilities including legal liabilities of the business.
 As a result majority of small to midsized business end up selling as a asset sale.

 Once the preparations for selling the business have been made, the business exit strategy in place and an ideal buyer(s) category identified, it’s time to start marketing the business for sale.
 This is the point when the selling process goes into full steam.
 This portion of the process starts with carefully screening prospective buyers to confirm their i financial and operational capability, sharing details of the business for sale, facilitating due diligence by the buyer, and negotiating hundreds of points and issues and deal structuring in hopes of selling a business at the expected price and terms.
 The time frame for this process may range from 3 to 9 months with a buyer only to have the deal fall apart and having to start the process all over again.
 No doubt this process is very time consuming and exhausting and many business sellers find it difficult to keep their enthusiasm high as they deal with picky and demanding buyers.

-The following is a quick summary of selling a business process:
+The following is a quick summary of the business sale process:

 1. Buyer contact